This questionnaire aims to collect data to examine the economic and sociopolitical situation of independent performing arts in Europe.

-EAIPA will be part of the of the consortium group for the European Theatre Forum on November 11th - 13th 2020 in Dresden, Germany.
+EAIPA was part of the of the consortium group for the European Theatre Forum on November 11th – 13th 2020 in Dresden, Germany.

 Kristína Zátrochová in conversation with Marta Poláková about the newly established study programme 'Dance Theatre and Performance' at the Academy of the Performing Arts in Bratislava Author: Kristína Zátrochová © Picture: Kristína Zátrochová